juanluispaz/ts-sql-query/docs/supported-operations.md

     /** Returns the required parameters by the sql query */ params(): any[]

+    // Returning methods
+    /**
+     * Allows to specify the returning clause.
+     * It must be an object where the name of the property is the name of the resulting property
+     * and the value is the ValueSource where the value will be obtained.
+     */
+    returning(columns: DeleteReturningValues): this
+    /**
+     * Allows to specify the returning clause of a query that returns only one column.
+     * It receives as argument the ValueSource where the value will be obtained.
+     */
+    returningOneColumn(column: ValueSource): this
+    /** Execute the delete query that returns one o no result from the database */ executeDeleteNoneOrOne(): Promise<RESULT | null>
+    /**
+     * Execute the delete query that returns one result from the database.
+     * If no result is returned by the database an exception will be thrown.
+     */
+    executeDeleteOne(min?: number, max?: number): Promise<RESULT>
+    /**
+     * Execute the delete query that returns zero or many results from the database
+     *
+     * @param min Indicate the minimum of rows that must be deleted,
+     *           if the minimum is not reached an exception will be thrown
+     * @param max Indicate the maximum of rows that must be deleted,
+     *           if the maximum is exceeded an exception will be thrown */ executeDeleteMany(): Promise<RESULT[]>

+    // Result compose operations
+    compose(config: { externalProperty: string, internalProperty: string, propertyName: string }): this composeDeletingInternalProperty(config: { externalProperty: string, internalProperty: string, propertyName: string }): this composeDeletingExternalProperty(config: { externalProperty: string, internalProperty: string, propertyName: string }): this withNoneOrOne(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
+    withOne(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
+    withMany(fn: (ids: EXTERNAL_PROPERTY_TYPE[]) => Promise<any[]>): this
+    split(propertyName: string, mappig: { [property: string]: string }): this
+    splitRequired(propertyName: string, mappig: { [property: string]: string }): this
+    splitOptional(propertyName: string, mappig: { [property: string]: string }): this
+    guidedSplitRequired(propertyName: string, mappig: { [property: string]: string }): this
+    guidedSplitOptional(propertyName: string, mappig: { [property: string]: string }): this

     customizeQuery(customization: {
         afterDeleteKeyword?: RawFragment
         afterQuery?: RawFragment
     }): this
 }

+/**
+ * Returning projection of the value that vill be retreived from the database.
+ *
+ * It must be an object where the name of the property is the name of the resulting property
+ * and the value is the ValueSource where the value will be obtained.
+ */
+type DeleteReturningValues = { [columnName: string]: ValueSource }
 ```

 ## Select definition